Tandyn Almer: Career

 In 1970, he produced the Dennis Olivieri album Come to the Party.
-While a songwriter for A&M Records in the early 1970s, he was introduced to and became friends with Wilson; in a 2010 interview, Wilson characterized Almer as his "best friend".
+While a songwriter for A&M Records in the early 1970s, he was introduced to and became friends with Brian Wilson; in a 2010 interview, Wilson characterized Almer as his "best friend".
 According to musician Joseph Deaguero, who introduced Almer to Wilson, "Everyone thought he was going to be the next Dylan or Elton John.
 Tandyn was totally an eccentric, but he was in a league of his own.
 You listen to his music and say, 'God, this guy was really good.'"
 Although they ultimately became estranged owing to a variety of factors (including Almer's alleged theft of recording equipment from the Beach Boys Studio and an alleged extramarital affair between Marilyn Wilson and Almer), the two collaborated in the early 1970s on several projects, including an aborted album of re-recorded Beach Boys songs with more topical lyrics for A&M, an intensive weeklong study of George Gershwin's "Rhapsody in Blue" and the Beach Boys singles "Marcella" and "Sail On, Sailor".
 While frequently caricatured by Beach Boys insiders as a kind of precocious/debaucherous corollary to Wilson's 1966-67 social circle, Almer encouraged Wilson to continue to seek professional remediation of his mental health condition throughout their friendship, which largely coincided with one of the most psychologically tumultuous periods in the songwriter's life.

 During this period, Almer invented a water pipe called the Slave-Master, described by Jack S. Margolis and Richard Clorfene in A Child's Garden of Grass as "the perfect bong".